 Revaluation of business rates 2017 (GOV.UK website)

 There are two business rates multipliers: the standard multiplier and the small business multiplier.
 The government normally changes these multipliers each year in line with inflation.
-The 2017/2018 figures shown below are provisional and will be confirmed by the government before April 2017.
+However, for 2021/22 they are unchanged.

 Telephone: 020 8545 3751